Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Third-party compromises let attackers reach organizations through their vendors.
 The Target breach started with a compromised HVAC vendor.
 The MOVEit attacks in 2023 affected over 60 million people through a single supply chain vulnerability.

-Now let’s examine specific data breach incidents.
+Now let’s look at specific data breach incidents.
 Each one offers lessons for security teams.

 What Are the Biggest Data Breaches in History?

 We’ve organized these data breach incidents by scale.
 First, the largest data breaches in history affecting over 1 billion records.
-Then major data breaches between 100 million and 1 billion.
-We finish with cyber security breaches that changed how teams approach protection.
+Then major breaches between 100 million and 1 billion.
+We finish with incidents that changed how teams approach protection.

 Mega Breaches: 1 Billion+ Records Exposed